-A total of 120 sandstone statues from Prussia and other German states were cleaned in Berlin at the start of 2009.
+One hundred twenty sandstone statues from Prussia and other German states were cleaned in Berlin at the start of 2009.
 Brandenburg Gate is the only remaining gate through which you can enter or leave Berlin via train or car.
 It is a renowned tourist attraction that remains one of Germany’s most famous landmarks.

 See Related: German Travel Tips

 Cologne Cathedral (Kölner Dom) is a Gothic church in Cologne, Germany.
 It was started in 1248 and completed in 1880.
 It is home to the famous Cologne Cathedral, which was erected between 1245 and 1281 and has a height of 157 m when its spires are included.
 The cathedral is the seat of the Catholic Archbishop of Cologne (as well as the local bishop) for the Roman Catholic Diocese of Cologne.

 It is one of Germany’s most famous landmarks on the River Rhine.
 The cathedral covers 4,717 square meters (48,910 square feet), 144.5 meters long, and 86 meters wide at its widest point.

 The construction of this Gothic church began in 1248 after the previous church was destroyed by fire.
 The choir was finished in 1322, and the cathedral was completed with the addition of the towers between 1420 and 1540.